-The abundance of food lining our supermarket shelves and providing most people with an affordable and reliable food source appears to be a modern day miracle.
-However beyond the glistening aisles of the supermarket, our food system causes an untold destruction of the ecosystems we depend on.
+The abundance of food lining our supermarket shelves and providing millions of people with an affordable and reliable food source is a small modern-day miracle.
+However beyond the glistening aisles of the supermarket, our food system causes an often untold destruction of the ecosystems we depend on.
 This is compromising our ability to achieve a secure food supply in the future1 – both in the near future and long-term.
-As we witness this destruction with heavy hearts, we are being called by scientists and other experts to rethink and reshape an entire industry, to help repair damaged ecosystems and avoid major societal collapse.
+As we witness this destruction with heavy hearts, we are being called by leaders, scientists and other experts to rethink and reshape an entire industry, to help repair damaged ecosystems and avoid major societal collapse.
 What a mountain we have to climb!
-It’s tempting, like with climate change, to either look the other way and pretend everything’s okay, or adopt a philosophy which vaguely concludes that ultimately, we’re all doomed, collapse is inevitable and so let’s sit back and enjoy the ride while we can2.
+It’s tempting, as with climate change, to either look the other way and pretend everything’s okay, or adopt a philosophy which basically concludes that ultimately, we’re all doomed, collapse is inevitable and so let’s sit back and enjoy the ride while we can.
 To put it bluntly, both of these positions are nonsense and we must face up to the facts, get a grip and try to be part of a movement of change that’s collaborative, bold, honest and positive.

 “Nothing less is required than a redesign of the whole food system to bring sustainability to the fore”.